 Stay in Lozenets if you are looking for the safest place; you want a place near to the city center; you would like public transport to connect with all other areas in Sofia; you don’t mind the high prices of hotels, restaurants, and social services; you don’t need a parking space.

-Best Hotels in Sofia in Lozenets:
+Best places to stay in Sofia in Lozenets:

 Studentski grad (Student town) is the most colorful place in Sofia.
 In this part of the city are located almost all universities and the most popular clubs.
 This neighborhood never sleeps and is a paradise for nightlife fans.